 My husband and I had an inexpensive wedding a year ago and the first piece of advice I'd give anyone planning on having a frugal wedding is to NETWORK!
 Sit down and think about family and friends and exactly what they can do, most are just waiting to help out on a project like this.
 For instance, my brother in law is a minister so he married us free of charge, I had two friends who do photography as a hobby so they took all my pics for free and gave me a copy, I did all my decorations and florals myself, being a bit crafty and bought all my supplies at Hobby Lobby, Michae'ls and the Dollar Tre.

 My sister in law let get married in her backyard, I had two friends who borrowed or had big Boston ferns, fresh cut sunflowers, one made my grooms cake and both came to help put up the decorations before the wedding.
 I had more family who helped decorate and all who came brought a snack/finger food to help out with the reception.
-I provided serving plates/trays, napkins., utensils, ice and drinks.
-I downloaded my music from the internet and had my own cd player to play it on.

 My dress was bought by a dear friend for a wedding gift while the hubby wore overalls he already had with a new $5 red shirt, ours was a country themed wedding.
 My children were the only attendants and they wore jeans and red shirts also.
 Our invitations were bought off the reduced rack at Walmart for $5 and we made them ourselves.
 I think our wedding turned out beautiful, something different for sure and we had plenty of compliments from our families and friends.

 About the only thing we did have to pay for was our wedding cake and we got someone who worked at a bakery who did cakes on the side to do ours and it was gorgeous.
 Good luck on making the day special and affordable!